javier-lopez/genpass/README.md

 Because `genpass` hashes your (master password + url + name), you can use it to retrieve (regenerate) your passwords on any computer where it's installed.

-It's recommended to defined cost, length and other parameters explicitly, default values may change between versions as computers get updated on CPU/RAM.
+It's recommended to defined cost, length and other parameters explicitly, default values will change between versions as computers get updated on CPU/RAM.

-Default values for version `2016.01.01`:
+Default values for version `2016.05.04` are:

 Parameter             | Value
 --------------------- | -------------
 Cache cost (Scrypt N) | 2^20
-Cost       (Scrypt N) | 2^10
+Cost       (Scrypt N) | 2^14
 Scrypt r              | 8 bits
 Scrypt p              | 16 bits
 Key length            | 32 bytes, 256 bits
 Encoding              | z85

+Past default values are listed in the [defaults.md](https://github.com/chilicuil/genpass/blob/master/defaults.md) file.

 ## Scheme